extreal-dev/Extreal.Integration.Messaging.Socket.IO/README.md

 - Open `Build Settings` and change the platform to `WebGL`.
 - Select `Dev` from `Player Settings > Resolution and Presentation > WebGL Template`.
 - Add all scenes in MVS to `Scenes In Build`.
-- Start a Messaging Server by running the command below in `RedisServer~` directory.
+- Start a Messaging Server by running the command below in `MessagingServer~` directory.
   - `docker compose up -d`
 - Play
   - Native